h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/handler/QueueHandler.rst

 .. java:method:: public synchronized void destroy() throws QueueHandlerException
    :outertype: QueueHandler

-   Clean the queue and then delete the file from the filesystem<Br> It is not necessary to call :java:ref:`QueueHandler.save()` after calling this method
+   Clean the queue and then delete the file from the filesystem It is not necessary to call \ :java:ref:`QueueHandler.save()`\  after calling this method

 element
 ^^^^^^^